ameDev21/RayCasting/README.md

 # RayCasting
-a sample program that simulate the ray casting
+a simple program that simulate the ray casting